 It is a type of link used in a website or blog to allow search engines to follow as well as to pass link juice and value to the link as well.
 Search engines use these links to measure the quality and popularity of a website.

-That is the reasons, bloggers always love to get a do-follow backlink from a high authority website instead of no-follow in order to increase the value and repute of the site in search engines.
+That is the reason, bloggers always love to get a do-follow backlink from a high authority website instead of a no-follow in order to increase the value and repute of the site in search engines.